 Best car insurance in companies in Idaho

-Auto-owners works primarily through independent agents.
-Although there are fewer options for managing your policy online, Auto Owners makes up for that with discounts, add-on coverage options and no collision deductibles.
-Auto-owners offers great add-on coverages, including gap insurance, diminished value coverage and a common loss deductible.
-If you get into an accident with another driver covered by Auto-owners, there’s no collision deductible.
+Auto-Owners sells its insurance through a network of independent agents.
+Although there are fewer options for managing your policy online, Auto-Owners’ strong attributes include its discounts, add-on coverage options and high customer service scores.
+Auto-Owners offers several endorsement options as well, including gap insurance, diminished value coverage and a common loss deductible.
+If you get into an accident with another driver covered by Auto-Owners, your collision deductible may be waived.

 Average cost of car insurance in Idaho

 When it comes to car insurance, Idaho drivers pay an average of $1,045 per year for full coverage and $307 annually for minimum coverage.
 This is quite a bit lower than the national average cost of car insurance, which is $1,674 annually for full coverage and $565 for minimum coverage.

 Idaho drivers may pay less for insurance for a number of reasons.
 Car insurance rates are based partly on risk, and Idaho drivers may be at a lower risk of getting in accidents than drivers in other parts of the country.

 |Average annual premium for minimum coverage in Idaho||Average annual premium for full coverage in Idaho|